 The best part?
 You’re going to have a more authentic and engrossing trip!

-In addition to having a local assist you with trip planning, here are some important things to consider before heading solo to Cuba:
+In addition to having one of our local travel experts assist you with trip planning, here are some important things to consider before heading solo to Cuba:

 Especially if you're traveling solo, you may find it difficult to navigate and make friends in Cuba if you don’t speak Spanish.
 Even a rudimentary understanding of the language can go a long way.

 If you have time before your trip, make the effort to brush up on your Spanish.
 Trust us, you’ll be grateful you did.

 Stay in a Casa Particular

 For solo travelers, this is the best way to have a solid source of travel information.
 Cuban hosts are very warm and inviting, and will most likely treat you like family when you stay with them.
 You will be able to ask questions and receive recommendations.
 Plus, you’ll get to witness Cuban home life firsthand!